 This can be generalized to the class of all, and not necessarily deterministic, policies.
 I have not verified the proof, but it can be found in (Derman and Strauch, 1966) or Section 3.8 of (Dynkin and Yushkevich, 1979).

 Suppose, again, that we are in the finite horizon with the expected total reward regime.
 When can we say that there exists an optimal policy which is a deterministic Markov policy?
-Making some assumptions with regards to measurable selections, we can find, using dynamic programming, the optimal policy and the value function.
+Making some assumptions with regard to measurable selections, we can find, using dynamic programming, the optimal policy and the value function.

 The equation defining \(J_n\)’s in the theorem statement is known as the dynamic programming equation.